-This Links window shows a number of key words followed by the number of linked types (11 here) the total number of hits of the key word (ROMEO) and then the individual linked key words.
-You can if you wish double-click in the Linked KWs column and you will see the details listed:
+This Links window shows a number of key words followed by the number of linked types (18 here) the total number of hits of the key word (ROMEO) and then the individual linked key words.

-ROMEO has 11 linked words; it's linked 23 times with THOU, 15 times with O, etc. A right-click menu lets you copy or print these details.
+ROMEO has 18 linked words; it's linked 18 times with JULIET, 9 times with TYBALT'S, etc. A right-click menu lets you copy or print these details.

 The procedure is text-oriented.
 You can only get a keywords links list if there is exactly one source text.